krishnanlab/txt2onto_predictions/Lucas_Gillenwater_Disease_Predictions/README.md

 **Note:** Only RNA-seq studies with a log2(prob/prior) value greater than 1 have been included in the attached file.
 The data is also sorted in descending order of log2(prob/prior) to prioritize the studies with the strongest predictions.

+## Additional Information

+The file lucas_requested_diseases.csv provides the complete list of diseases, their corresponding MONDO terms, and the model availability status for each disease.